 We have historically been affected by seasonal trends in the semiconductor and related industries.
 Our net revenue in the second half of the fiscal year has typically been higher than our net revenue in the first half of the fiscal year due to seasonality in our wireless communications target market.
-This target market historically tended to experience seasonality due to the calendar year-end holiday selling seasons.
-From time to time, some of our key customers, particularly in our wireless communications target market, place large orders causing our quarterly net revenue to fluctuate significantly.
-We expect that these fluctuations will continue and that they may be exaggerated by the launches of, and seasonal variations in sales of, consumer products such as mobile handsets, as well as changes in the overall economic environment.
+This target market historically experienced seasonality due to the calendar year-end holiday selling seasons.
+From time to time, some of our key customers, particularly in our wireless communications and enterprise storage target markets, place large orders or delay orders, respectively, causing our quarterly net revenue to fluctuate significantly.
+We expect that these fluctuations will continue and that they may be exaggerated by the launches, and seasonal variations in sales of, consumer products such as mobile handsets and hard disk drives, as well as changes in the overall economic environment.
 These fluctuations combined with other factors have increasingly overshadowed these seasonal effects in recent periods.